phelim-h/encord-agents/docs/editor_agents/fastapi.md

     }
     ```

-To hit that agent endpoint, open the [Label Editor](https://docs.encord.com/platform-documentation/Annotate/annotate-label-editor){ target="\_blank", rel="noopener noreferrer" } in your browser on a frame for which you want to test your agent.
-Copy the URL.
+To test the agent endpoint, open the [Label Editor](https://docs.encord.com/platform-documentation/Annotate/annotate-label-editor){ target="\_blank", rel="noopener noreferrer" } in your browser on a frame where you want to run the agent.
+Then, copy the URL.

-Open a new terminal in the `my_project` directory.
+Open a new terminal in the `my_project` directory and run:
-Then, run

 ```shell
 source venv/bin/activate